 [In 2001 movie studios were charging exorbitant rates to show their movie clips – even for PBS (which back then was interested in the TV series).
 Now that people aren’t even visiting movie theaters — let alone the places where they’re filmed — there’s renewed interest the series especially since I’m on national television every week on BizTV’s “Liquid Lunch” doing humor with travel.
 (Hopefully, I’ll also be back on TV soon doing travel with humor, too.)]
 Shameless Plug.

 The idea of sightseeing movie sites is nothing new.
-In one of my favorite movies, Charade (1962), while walking with Cary Grant along the Seine, Audrey Hepburn recalls where Gene Kelly danced with Leslie Caron in an earlier movie, An American In Paris (1951) – which coincidentally was filmed in Hollywood.
+In one of my favorite movies, Charade (1962), while walking with Cary Grant along the Seine, Audrey Hepburn (who took off her Louvre evening gown and put on her strolling suit), recalls where Gene Kelly danced with Leslie Caron in an earlier movie, An American In Paris (1951) – which coincidentally was filmed in Hollywood.

 In this column, I’ve introduced my favorite seldom-visited museums many of which have been visited by movie crews.
 Rome’s Palazzo Colonna has one of that city’s greatest private art collections.
 In addition to perusing its paintings – take a look at the larger settings – its lavish rooms.
 Upon entering its largest room, the Palazzo Colonna’s ballroom, Eddie Albert said to Gregory Peck, “It ain’t much, but it’s home” – home to the last scene in Roman Holiday.